Scoresh/Lab-Gen/projects/projects_markdown/bio_protein_lab_procedure.md

 6. Carefully, the first set of test tubes was added onto each respective test tube of the second set and began a stopwatch.
 7. This is where the rush began.
 During the 30 seconds of curing (determined via the stopwatch), each test tube was vortexed to ensure that each solution was at least somewhat homogenous.
 This was a step where caution was taken to ensure that mixture escaped the test tube.
 8. After the 30 seconds of curing (determined via the stopwatch) was over, one urineanalysis strip was placed into each test tube to allow for glucose measurement.
 9. The stopwatch was reset and began counting to 30 seconds again.
+After the 30 seconds were over, each urineanalysis strip was carefully removed from each test tube.
+Then, the urineanalysis strip was compared to the package, and the glucose levels were measured and recorded.

 # Data / Results

+## Table

 | Group | Glucose Measured (mmol/L) |
 |:---:|:---:|